 After a long day at the office, you yearn for a night of much-needed rest.
 You’re tired, sleepy, and waiting for that very precious moment when your head finally hits the pillow.
-But it doesn’t go like that; you find yourself through endless to-do lists and remembering past conversations, all of this getting you further from your goal: a good night’s sleep.
-Around the world, millions of people have bad sleeping habits, which impact their lifestyle and well-being.
-So what’s the solution?
-The best natural sleep aid for cleansing your mind from negative thoughts while ensuring full relaxation is sleep meditation.
+Instead, you find yourself thinking about endless to-do lists and remembering past conversations.
+The results?
+You aren’t able to enjoy a good night’s sleep.
+Experts recommend dedicating time to unwind during the evening to prepare your mind for a peaceful slumber.
+Meditation happens to be an excellent way to achieve this!

-What happens to the body when we fall asleep: REM vs non-REM sleep
+What happens to the body when we fall asleep?

 Sleep consists of two main phases — REM (rapid eye movement) and non-REM.
-We spend nearly a quarter of our sleeping lives in the REM phase, which is known to be a period of potent brain activity, marked by those lucid dreams we are able to remember the next morning.
-Apart from giving us fantastic or strange dream sequences, this phase is responsible for processing memories and consolidating information.
+We spend nearly a quarter of our sleeping lives in the REM phase.
+It’s a period of potent brain activity marked by lucid dreams we remember the next morning.
+Apart from giving us fantastic dream sequences, this phase is responsible for processing memories and consolidating information.
 Ever wondered why babies sleep so much?
-Well, it is because their entire days are full of brand new experience their brains need to process.
+It’s because their entire days are full of brand new experiences their developing brains need to process.

-Although there have been many discoveries about sleep, this phenomenon still remains surrounded by mystery.
-Scientists have struggled to pinpoint a concrete reason as to why animals and human beings need to sleep every night.
-Yet, it is safe to say that sleeping, apart from being extremely pleasing, offers the body a chance to recover from daily life and facilitates functions such as memory and learning.
+Although there have been many discoveries about sleep, this phenomenon remains a mystery.
+Scientists struggle to pinpoint a concrete reason as to why animals and human beings need to sleep every night.
+Yet, it’s safe to say that sleeping offers the body a chance to recover from daily life and facilitates memory and learning.

-Your friend or colleague who is always alert and recalls anything they read or hear may be an excellent sleeper.
-This is because a good night’s’ sleep is particularly beneficial for memory, emotions, and for making connections between events.
-For example, when you are awake, your mind captures small snapshots of your everyday-life experiences — what you read, hear or say during a meeting or a lecture.
+When you are awake, your mind captures small snapshots of your everyday life experiences.
+This includes everything that you read, hear, or say during a meeting or a lecture.
 Then, as you sleep, the brain replays these events just like videos.
-Furthermore, it builds new neuron connections to transform the experiences into long-term memories that you are able to remember even weeks and weeks later.
+Furthermore, it builds new neural connections to transform the experiences into long-term memories that you will remember weeks and weeks later.

-It’s no secret that we think better when we are well rested.
-After all, an alert brain allows us to remain focused, learn, process information, and be more creative.
-Sleep can trigger changes in the brain that solidify memories, strengthening connections between cells and transferring information from one brain hemisphere to another.
-Scientists specialized in sleeping patterns believe that, while we sleep, our memories and skills shift to more efficient and permanent brain regions, enhancing proficiency the next day.
-In fact, research indicates that when people learn before going to sleep or nap, they remember information better in the long term.
+Sleep triggers changes in the brain that solidify memories.
+It strengthens connections between cells and transfers information from one brain hemisphere to the other.
+Scientists believe that while we sleep, our memories and skills shift to more efficient and permanent brain regions, enhancing proficiency the next day.
+Research also indicates that when people learn before going to sleep, they remember information in the long term.

 Better immune function

-Stuck up on naps!
-Although sleeping more won’t necessarily prevent you from getting sick, skimping on it can impact your immune system, leaving you vulnerable to the flu or a tough cold.
+Although sleeping more won’t necessarily prevent you from getting sick, skimping on it can impact your immune system, leaving you vulnerable to disease.
 This happens because, without sufficient sleep, your body produces fewer cytokines.
-The former are a special kind of proteins produced and released when you are asleep.
+The former is a special kind of protein produced during sleep.
 Cytokines are known for targeting inflammation and infection, effectively creating an immune response.

 Emotions and social interactions

-What’s more useful than the ability to interact socially and recognize people’s emotions?
-Good sleep helps you maximize this superpower.
-This comes particularly handy for your personal relationships and development at work.
-Just imagine reading a customer’s or a colleague’s emotions perfectly.
-This can be possible when your attention is at a 100% capacity after a good night’s sleep.
-In fact, several studies have confirmed, through facial recognition tests, that well-rested people are better at recognizing important social cues and emotional information.
-Researches at the University of California suggest that this is because sleep problems impair discrete, affective neural systems, disrupting the identification of affective social cues.
+Imagine reading a customer or a colleague’s emotions perfectly.
+This can be possible when your attention is at 100% capacity after a good night’s sleep.
+In fact, several studies have confirmed, through facial recognition tests, that well-rested people are better at reading social and emotional cues.

-Sleeping problems: why is so hard to fall asleep in the 21st century
+Sleeping problems: why is it so hard to fall asleep in the 21st century?

-Although deep restful sleep is just as important as eating, drinking water or exercising, many people don’t see it as a priority.
-You might know that friend or colleague who believes “sleeping is for the dead” or if you snooze, you lose.
-Or perhaps you are that person who prides himself or herself about the ability to perfectly functioning with barely 3 or 5 hours of sleep.
+You might know that person who believes “sleeping is for the dead” or if you snooze, you lose.
+Or, perhaps this might be you!
 The truth is that, in the 21st century, many of us have forgotten what good sleep is truly like.

-Making sleep a priority is particularly difficult in a world dominated by stimulants such as coffee, energy drinks, and even factors like alarm clocks, the sounds of busy streets, and external lights.
+Making sleep a priority is particularly difficult in a world dominated by stimulants such as coffee, energy drinks, urban noises, and external lights.
 The use of electronic devices complicates things more as they interfere with our circadian rhythm or natural sleep/week cycle.

-Of course, most of the sleep-deprived people are not happy with their situations and don’t sleep because they don’t want to.
-We know how it goes; sometimes, we cannot fall asleep or stay asleep due to biological forces and lifestyle choices.
+Of course, most sleep-deprived people are not happy with their situations and don’t sleep because they don’t want to.
+We know how it goes.
+Sometimes, we cannot fall asleep or stay asleep due to biological forces and lifestyle choices.
 It could be that the moment your head hits the pillow, your mind suddenly starts racing.
-Why?
-You might wonder.
-Well, in fact, those thoughts have always been there, however, without distractions, you become more aware of them.
-If you would like to dig more into the specific factors that prevent you for a perfect night’s sleep, these might be the following.
+Those thoughts have always been there, however, without distractions, you become more aware of them.

 What happens when we cannot sleep